jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/get.md

 ### Success response

 Details of the parser are returned either in JSON or in XML format.
+Supported file types and file extensions are shown.

 **HTTP code:**
 200